 You need to utilize Pi-Hole (the ad blocker) to set it up.
 Check out the video above and the official resource through the button below.

 Here, I listed some of the most interesting projects that I could find that might come in handy for you.
+Some of these projects can be created with cheaper and smaller Raspberry Pi Zero like devices as well.

 If you know some other cool ideas, let me know in the comments down below.
 I might update this list of Raspberry Pi projects with your idea.